Worth a gamble? Kennedy Hall’s 'Sedevacantist Wager'

 “[W]ould a certain very generalized though not always well defined distrust be sufficient to destroy the apparently pacific and universal character of the acceptance of the Pope?
 And if this distrust became a suspicion in numerous spirits, a positive doubt in many, a certainty in some, would the aforementioned pacific and universal acceptance subsist?

-“And if such distrusts, suspicions, doubts and certainties cropped out with some frequency in conversations or private papers, or now and again in published writings, could one still classify as pacific and universal the acceptance of a Pope who was already a heretic on the occasion of his election by the Sacred College?”[3]
+“And if such distrusts, suspicions, doubts and certainties cropped out with some frequency in conversations or private papers, or now and again in published writings, could one still classify as pacific and universal the acceptance of a Pope who was already a heretic on the occasion of his election by the Sacred College?”3

 In light of these questions, we can see that it is quite doubtful whether there has been a peaceful or universal adherence to these men in the relevant sense.
 If there had been, we would have assurance of their legitimacy.
-This adherence is not a requirement of being a true pope – and its absence does not necessarily prove that a man is illegitimate or doubtful.
-But this absence in our time does nullify the common use of this argument for the legitimacy of the recent claimants’, and means that their claims can be no more than contingent matters, rather than dogmatic.

 The proper manner of submitting to the Roman Pontiff

-In fact, I would contend that beyond verbal claims and occasional optimism about things like the consecration of Russia, Mr Hall is submissive to Francis in precisely the same way that most sedeplenist and sedevacantist traditionalists are – viz., not at all.
+In fact, I would contend that beyond verbal claims and occasional optimism about matters like the consecration of Russia, Mr Hall is submissive to Francis in precisely the same way that most sedeplenist and sedevacantist traditionalists are – viz., not at all.

 This is because Francis is not treated as the “proximate rule of faith,” which we saw Cardinal Billot mention above.
 Van Noort explains further: